 Trump insists Alabama was threatened by Dorian, shares forecast model

-President Trump on Thursday launched a renewed effort to push back on the criticism over his claim that Hurricane Dorian’s path had threatened Alabama, sharing maps to push his case and insisting it is unfair and incorrect to say the state was never threatened by the storm.
+President Trump on Thursday launched a renewed effort to push back on criticisms of his claim that Hurricane Dorian’s path had threatened Alabama, sharing maps to make his case and insisting it is unfair and incorrect to say the state was never threatened by the storm.

 “Just as I said, Alabama was originally projected to be hit.
 The Fake News denies it!” the president tweeted Thursday afternoon – following several other tweets on the subject throughout the day.